arianitu/postgres-statefulset/config/README.md

 8. `virtualenv -p ``which python3`` venv`

-NOTE: There should be backticks around which python3!
+NOTE: There should be single backticks around which python3!

 9. `source venv/bin/activate`